diecatiamonteiro/final-project-mern/README.md

 1. User opens the email.
 2. Clicks the verification link.
-3. Redirected to verification page (loading state).
+3. Redirected to verification page (most likley won't be seen by the user as they are redirected to login page almost immediately).
 4. Once verification is complete, automatically redirected to login page with an added message on top: "Your email has been successfully verified.
 Please log in to continue."
 5. User manually enters credentials & logs in.
 6. Account is now marked as "isConfirmed: true" in the database.